is-project-4th-year/team-profile-site-syntax-squad/documentation.md

 ## Lessons Learnt from the GitHub Crash Program

-- squash provides a simplified git grapgh
+- git rebase cause the git to get linear over time